 This program is suitable for anyone seeking to enhance their career or looking for a new career in a high-demand occupation.
 Participants will learn how to do it all in data analytics: from cleaning data to presenting it in visual form, performing qualitative and quantitative analysis of data, interpreting data and making predictions.

 This online program utilizes active, self-paced, Learn-By-Doing training.
 This innovative approach provides bite-sized lessons, requiring participants to show they have mastered each concept by completing exercises before moving on to the next module.
 Trainees can work through each section at their own pace and have six months to complete each course.

 This competency-based approach builds knowledge as well as practical experience, both of which are needed to qualify for most data analyst job openings.
 Trainees who successfully complete the program will receive a certificate of completion from the University of Nevada, Reno and will walk away with the professional portfolio necessary to demonstrate ability and qualify for job openings.

 As trainees proceed through the interactive courses, subject-matter experts are available to provide timely help as needed.
 These experts also will be proactive in reaching out to trainees at regular intervals during their training to discuss progress and provide assistance.

 Trainees should be comfortable with basic math and algebra operations, number systems and data functions (such as average and sum) prior to beginning the program.
 A programming background shortens the time required to complete the training but is not required.

-All interested trainees should contact Heather Cole prior to enrolling to complete an intake assessment.
+All interested trainees should contact an intake specialist prior to enrolling to complete an intake assessment.
 This interview helps the team of subject matter experts understand your commitment, aspirations and work habits to ensure success in the program.

 SQL Fundamentals (80 hours):Training begins with this course, where you will learn about data and databases, with emphasis on Relational Database Management Systems (RDBMSs), which are used in virtually all industries and organizations to store data about employees, products, services, inventory, financial transactions, etc. You will learn how a RDBMS works, how to make basic queries, use aggregate functions, create and manage tables, and how to use basic joins.